 - Attendance

-The Jobs dataset is available in the widget builder and enables custom widgets and metrics built around the full set of jobs in the account.
+The Job details dataset is available in the widget builder and enables custom widgets and metrics built around the full set of jobs in the account.
+To access it, open the widget builder and select Jobs from the dataset picker.

-- Candidate metrics including purged candidates — total, disqualified, and hired candidate counts per job, including purged candidates.
-These figures are not available in the Candidates dataset.
+- Candidate metrics including purged candidates: total, disqualified, and hired candidate counts per job, including purged candidates — these figures are not available in the Candidates dataset

-Customizable tables
+Customizable tables (table breakdown)

-- Adjusting visible columns and column order
+- Adjusting visible columns and column order.

-- Applying widget-level filters
+- Applying widget-level filters.

-- Excluding specific report-level filters when needed
+- Excluding report-level filters when needed.

 Table settings are saved as part of the custom report.

-Aggregated visualizations
+Aggregated visualizations (summary view)

-- Sum, average, median, minimum, or maximum for numeric fields
+- Sum, average, median, minimum or maximum for numeric fields.

-- Minimum and maximum for numeric or date fields
+- Minimum and maximum for numeric or date fields.

 Line chart